Policy and Procedure #160.0 Records and Information Management

 3.1 The Board of Trustees is responsible for:

-maintaining their Board records and information in a secure, reliable and trustworthy manner for current and future access; and
+2. maintaining Board records and information in a secure, reliable, and trustworthy manner for current and future access; and

 3.2 The Director of Education is responsible for: